webqit/oohtml/README.md

 <details><summary>With SSR support</summary>

 For lists, generated item elements are automatically assigned a corresponding key with a `data-key` attribute!
-This helps in remapping generated item nodes to their respective entry in *iteratee* during a rerendering or during hydration.
+This helps in remapping generated item nodes to their corresponding entry in *iteratee* during a rerendering or during hydration.

 </details>